We are ambitious at the University of Reading. We want our students to think laterally, to have an impact and to make a difference.

 At the University of Reading, learning goes beyond the transfer of knowledge.
 By studying here, you'll be a part of a globally recognised and life-changing movement of people.

-We're one of the top 200 universities worldwide, continually increasing our global reach.
+Within the UK, we are recognised as one of the top 30 universities and beyond this, we're one of the top 250 universities worldwide.
+(QS World University rankings 2020).
 Our research is rated of international standing and you'll learn alongside passionate academics.
 Our work has a real-world impact and it can directly benefit your learning: the discoveries made today could be heard in the lecture theatre tomorrow.

 As a student, we can maximise your potential and competitive edge.
 We know that 94% of our graduates find themselves in work or further study six months after graduating, through placements, work experience and dedicated careers support.
-(Based on the 2015-16 Destinations of Leavers from Higher Education (DLHE) survey of 2,538 University of Reading First Degree Leavers, of which 78% responded).
+Due to our great provision of support, 80% of our graduates in full-time work are in professional/managerial roles.
+(Based on the 2016-17 Destinations of Leavers from Higher Education (DLHE).
 We can help to set you apart from the crowd.

-And if it's a beautiful environment you're after, the University of Reading has 130 hectares of stunning parkland, which earned our Whiteknights campus its seventh consecutive Green Flag Award in 2017.
+And if it's a beautiful environment you're after, the University of Reading has 130 hectares of stunning parkland, which earned our Whiteknights campus its ninth consecutive Green Flag Award in 2019.

 Stats about University of Reading